 When a software license arrangement includes services to provide significant modification or customization of software, those services are considered essential to the functionality of the software and are not considered to be separable from the software.
 Accounting for such services delivered over time is referred to as contract accounting.
 Under contract accounting, we generally use the percentage-of-completion method.
-Under the percentage-of-completion generally measured by the percentage of labor hours incurred to-date to estimated total labor hours for each contract.
+Under the percentage-of-completion method, we record revenue for the software license and services over the development and implementation period, with the percentage of completion generally measured by the percentage of labor hours incurred to-date to estimated total labor hours for each contract.
 Estimated total labor hours for each contract accounting, estimates of total revenue and profitability under the contract consider amounts due under extended payment terms.
 We recognize revenue under these arrangements based on the lesser of payments that become due or the revenue calculated under the percentage-of-completion method based on progress toward completion in a given reporting period.
-For arrangements where we believe it is assured that no loss will be incurred under the arrangement and fair value for maintenance services does not exist, all revenue is deferred until services are completed.
+For arrangements where we believe it is deferred until services are completed.

 Certain of our arrangements are through unrelated distributors or sales agents.
-In these situations, we evaluate additional factors such as the financial capabilities, the distribution capabilities, and risks of rebates, returns, or credits in determining whether revenue should be recognized upon sale to the distributor or sales agent ("sell-in") or upon distribution to an end-customer ("sell-through").
+In these situations, we evaluate additional factors such as the financial capabilities, the distribution capabilities, and risks of rebates, returns, or credits in determining whether revenue should be recognized upon sale to the distributor or sales agent ("sell-in")

+or upon distribution to an end-customer ("sell-through").
 Judgment is required in evaluating the facts and circumstances of our relationship with the distributor or sales agent as well as our operating history and practices that can impact the timing of revenue recognition related to these arrangements.